 You should always check your user manual.
 It can tell you exactly the things you can and can’t do when seasoning your smoker.
 We would recommend reading that thoroughly so that you can do everything correctly.

-Taking some time to season your smoker is no doubt very important.
-It will help you have a great tasting, smoked meat or other food as well as to keep rust at bay.
+Taking some time to season your smoker will help you have a great tasting, smoked meat or other food as well as to keep rust at bay.

 With the 7 steps we’ve highlighted above, you will have a good idea of how to season a smoker properly.
 This will save yourself from making mistakes that you could easily avoid.